 Advantages of S/4HANA compared to previous versions

-- Fast data processing: Thanks to in-memory technology, complex queries and analyses can be carried out in a matter of seconds, which speeds up decision-making and business processes.
+- Fast Data Processing: Thanks to in-memory technology, complex queries and analyses can be carried out in a matter of seconds, which speeds up decision-making and business processes.

 - Massive parallel processing: SAP HANA uses the capabilities of multi-core processors and enables the parallel processing of large volumes of data.